 Since 1989, New York has been a “sanctuary city,” a place where local law enforcement officials and public servants limit their assistance to federal immigration officers.
 These cities—which include New Haven, New York, Washington, D.C., and Baltimore—often do not use municipal funds to enforce immigration laws and do not allow local police officers to inquire about residents’ immigration status.

-But not everyone is as confident as Maria.
+But not everyone can be as confident as Maria.

 “Yeah, a big drugstore would have a lot more options, but I know the manager here, I know [Maria], I know them all,” he said in an interview with The Politic.
 “They’ve helped me through some rough times…they knew me when I barely spoke English.
 I love it here.”

 Michael works as a handyman around the city and sends money to his parents in Mexico as often as possible.
 After the 2008 financial crisis, Michael found that New Yorkers were less willing to take on home projects, and he struggled to make ends meet.
 With a tight budget, Michael began frequenting fast food chains.
 “White people, they go to Shoprite maybe, buy apples or chicken maybe.
 I couldn’t do that.
 I’d be a fool if I did that.”